tascord/hypixel-bot/README.md

 # Hypixel Bot
 ## What It Is
 Hypixel Bot is a bot made to track statistics for the Minecraft server Hypixel.
-It uses the npm library, "Hypixel-API-Reborn", by StatsZDev
+It uses the npm library, "Hypixel-API-Reborn", by StavZDev

 ## About The Dev
 I am an every day YouTuber and player on the Hypixel Network as well as other Minecraft servers.
 I specialize in JavaScript and Java.